Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion, cotorsion, and the Auslander-Gruson-Jensen functor

 Moreover, since $\Mod(\Lambda^{op})$ has enough projectives, $\fp(\Mod(\Lambda^{op}),\ab)$ has enough injectives.
 This result is due to Ron Gentle and appears in~\cite{Gen}, where the existence of injectives is shown in Proposition 1.4 and the discussion following that proposition.
 The fact that $\fp(\Mod(\Lambda^{op}),\ab)$ has enough injectives allows one to compute right derived functors.

-Both functor categories $\fp(\Mod(\Lambda^{op}),\ab)$ and $(\mod(\Lambda),\ab)$ contain certain functors which are fundamental to the study of model theory of modules.
-In order to understand these functors we recall the notion of a finitely presented functor $F: \mathcal{A}\to \ab$ for an additive category $\mathcal{A}$.
-Such a functor is finitely presented if there are $A,B\in \mathcal{A}$ and an exact sequence where exactness is understood componentwise, meaning that for any object $C\in \mathcal{A}$, the sequence of abelian groups
+In addition to $\fp(\Mod(\Lambda^{op}),\ab)$, we will be looking at the category $(\mod(\Lambda),\ab)$ of additive functors $\mod(\Lambda) \to \ab$.
+Both categories contain certain functors which are fundamental to the study of model theory of modules.
+In order to understand these functors, we first remark that the notion of finitely presented functor also makes sense when the domain is just an additive category.
+Thus the category $\fp(\mod(\Lambda),\ab)$ consists of all functors $F:\mod(\Lambda)\to \ab$ for which there are finitely presented modules $X,Y$ and a presentation